Think left and think right and think low and think high. Oh, the thinks you can think up if only you try.

 The purpose of this step is to come up with a solution/s that can help you successfully overcome your problem.
-This will of course typically involve generating a wide variety of ideas.
+This will of course typically involves generating a wide variety of ideas.
 It’s kind of a hit-and-miss process where you are encouraged to come up with some wild, crazy and wacky ideas using brainstorming and creative thinking techniques.

-Many of your ideas will probably not be viable, however there will be a few that you can work with moving through into the fourth step of this creative problem solving process.
+Many of your ideas will probably not be viable, however, there will be a few that you can work with moving through into the fourth step of this creative problem-solving process.

 Having previously clearly defined your problem within the first step, and having investigated the intricacies of your problem within the second step, it’s now time to gather the insights you have collected and use them to generate some possible solutions to the problem at hand.